 The Securities and Exchange Commission has adopted rules governing "Selective Disclosure and Insider Trading" which became effective October 23, 2000.
 These rules are referred to as Regulation FD (Fair Disclosure).
-The regulation provides that when an issuer of public securities, or person acting on its behalf, discloses material nonpublic information to securities market professionals and/or holders of the make simultaneous public disclosure of that information.
+The regulation provides that when an issuer of public securities, or person acting on its behalf, discloses material nonpublic information to securities market professionals and/or holders of the issuer's securities, it must make simultaneous public disclosure of that information.